-Any day is a good day to start saving, but saving for retirement while a person is young could help put them on the path toward a more secure retirement and might allow them to take advantage of compounding interest.
+Any day is a good day to start saving, but saving for retirement while a person is young could help put them on the path toward a more secure retirement.
+The more years their savings have to grow, the better.

-It might be worth considering what retirement savings options may be available, whether that is an employer-sponsored 401(k), an IRA, or a simple savings account.
+It might be worth considering what retirement savings plans are available, whether that is an employer-sponsored 401(k), an IRA, or a simple savings account.
 Contributing regularly is key, even if big contributions can’t be made to retirement savings right now.

 Making small additions to savings can add up, especially if extra money from finishing car payments, getting a holiday bonus, or earning a raise can be diverted to a retirement savings account.

 If an employer offers a 401(k) match, it might be beneficial to take advantage of that feature and contribute as much as the employer is willing to match.